PattonRoboticsLab/GitCommit/README.md

 2. In your main code, add the following lines:
     	**Path1 = 'path/to/current/folder';
 			Path2 = 'path/to/GitCommit/function';
-			addpath(Path1) % Tells Matlab where to look for the file
-			cd(Path2)      % Navigates to GitCommit folder
+			addpath(Path1)
+			cd(Path2)
-			!git pull      % Pulls any changes to that code
+			!git pull
-			cd(Path1)      % Navigates back to main code folder**
+			cd(Path1)**
+   These lines of codes tells Matlab where to look for the file in Path1, navigates to the GitCommit folder (Path2), pulls any changes made to the function, and then navigates back to the main code folder (Path1).
 4. You can call the function from the Command Window or add it to the end of your code to automatically commit the changes:
    	 **GitCommit('message')**
   	 Change the message to whatever you want it to be.